kyma-project/test-infra/cmd/image-builder/README.md

 # Image Builder

-Image Builder is a tool for building OCI-compliant images in SLC-29 compliant system from GitHub workflow.
+Image Builder is a tool for building OCI-compliant images in an SLC-29-compliant system from a GitHub workflow.
 It signs images with a signify service to verify that the image comes from a trusted repository and has not been altered in the meantime.
-It pushes images to the Google Cloud artifacts registry.
+It pushes images to Google Cloud Artifact Registry.

 Key features:
-* automatically provides a default tag, which is computed based on a template provided in `config.yaml`
+* Automatically provides a default tag, which is computed based on a template provided in `config.yaml`
-* supports adding multiple tags to the image
+* Supports adding multiple tags to the image
-* supports pushing the same images to multiple repositories
+* Supports pushing the same images to multiple repositories
-* supports caching of built layers to reduce build times
+* Supports caching of built layers to reduce build times
-* supports signing images with signify service
+* Supports signing images with signify service
-* supports pushing images to the Google Cloud artifacts registry
+* Supports pushing images to the Google Cloud Artifact Registry

 > [!NOTE]
-> If you look for the documentation of Image Builder usage in ProwJobs see [README_deprecated.md](./README_deprecated.md).
+> For more information on Image Builder usage in ProwJobs, see [README_deprecated.md](./README_deprecated.md).

 ## Quickstart Guide

-You can use Image Builder in your GitHub workflow to build an image in an SLC-29 compliant system.
+You can use Image Builder in your GitHub workflow to build an image in an SLC-29-compliant system.
-Here is an example of a GitHub workflow building image using Image Builder:
+Here is an example of a GitHub workflow building an image using Image Builder:

 ```yaml
 name: pull-image-builder-test